Create charts for contact tracing

 - Save your workbook.

 You have used charts to visualize and analyze case data to determine which actions were required for the community.
 Link analysis is a powerful way to analyze relationships in your data and visualize the interconnectedness of the cases that you are analyzing.
-If you have access to patient data and location, such as public health authorities, the following are some of the options for mapping your data, you can perform the following operations in Insights for mapping the data:
+If you have access to patient data and location, such as public health authorities, you can perform the following operations in Insights for mapping the data:

 - Aggregate your case data into boundaries using spatial aggregation, and calculate z-scores to determine distance from the mean.
 The z-scores can be mapped using standard deviation classification and help determine if there are clusters of high and low values, indicating an outbreak in a certain area or low levels of cases in another.